-Modern high-technology farming yields plentiful and cheap food but is associated with mono-culture land environments where soil is eroding and biodiversity has been cast aside.
-Furthermore, the UN Food and Agriculture Organization estimates that about three-quarters of the genetic diversity once found in agricultural crops has been lost over the last century.
-Just three staple crops – wheat, maize and rice – now provide more than half of plant-based calories in the human diet.
+The UN Food and Agriculture Organization (FAO) estimates that about three-quarters of the genetic diversity once found in agricultural crops has been lost over the last century.
+Partly on account of subsidised industrial farming, just three staple crops – wheat, maize and rice – now provide more than half of plant-based calories in the global human diet.
 Thousands of traditional crops have not only been discarded for food production but have themselves become threatened species.

-International policymakers and negotiators on environmental issues face their own challenges in integrating biodiversity across their agendas.
-Detailed implementation of multilateral agreements increasingly overlaps.
+Detailed implementation of multilateral environmental agreements increasingly overlaps.
 This difficulty is most apparent in the three separate 1992 UN Conventions addressing the interconnected problems of biodiversity, climate change and desertification.
+Decision-makers should seek complementary solutions for these areas, as indeed for the entire social and economic programme represented by the sustainable development goals.

-Some of the world’s major corporations are beginning to acknowledge not just the reputational risk of environmentally damaging products but also the more fundamental business risk of ecosystem failure.
+Many of the world’s major corporations are beginning to acknowledge not just the reputational risk of unsustainable supply chains but also the more fundamental business risk of ecosystem failure.
 Commodities such as coffee and cocoa are integral to the global economy, yet dependent on delicate ecosystems.
+A production method involving freshwater will depend on a reliable supply which in turn requires stable local ecosystems.

-A vision of a world economy in which ecosystems and biodiversity are recognised as the highest and non-negotiable tier of economic capital, framing policymaking and business strategies, therefore remains elusive.
-However, an innovative path to achieve supremacy of ecosystems has been pioneered in New Zealand and India in 2017.
-Successful petitions have been brought to grant legal rights to rivers of especial cultural significance, as though the ecosystem has human agency.
+An innovative path to achieve supremacy of ecosystems has been pioneered in a small number of countries since 2017, including New Zealand, and Bangladesh.
+This grants legal rights to rivers and other environmental assets of especial cultural significance, as though the ecosystem has human agency.
 The implications are uncertain but any development affecting these rivers is likely to encounter legal hurdles.

 Importance of Biodiversity